Chapter 1: The Viability Mindset and Core Principles

 Pricing and costs are inputs that constrain product design.
 Test financial assumptions before they harden into legacy code.

 Benefit: You design a product that's profitable by construction, not accident.
+Every feature decision is filtered through the question: "Does this improve unit economics or degrade them?"

 Principle 1: Viability is a Hypothesis

-Most founders treat their financial model as a math homework assignment—something to fill out for investors.
-In reality, your pricing model, cost structure, and growth assumptions are all **hypotheses** that carry as much risk as your technical architecture.
+Most founders treat their financial model as a math homework assignment -- something to fill out for investors.
+In reality, your pricing model, cost structure, and growth assumptions are all hypotheses that carry as much risk as your technical architecture.

 The Bug: "Excel Fantasy"